BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Query Complexity Discussion

 \item \emph{The constant is small.} The maximum observed query count satisfies $\max_\pi T_{\mathcal{A}}(G^*_\pi) \leq 1.25\cdot B(n,k,m)$ for all tested configurations.
 The median typically lies below $B(n,k,m)$ itself.

-\item \emph{Variance is low.} The 10th--90th percentile bands are narrow, indicating that query complexity is stable across random permutations and not dominated by rare worst-case instances within our sample. \end{enumerate}
+\item \emph{Variance is low.} The 10th--90th percentile bands are narrow, indicating that query complexity is stable across random permutations and not dominated by rare worst-case instances within our sample.

+\item \emph{Structured orderings are easier than random.} The identity and reverse permutations -- representing the two extremes of initial ordering -- produce query counts that lie uniformly below the random baseline across all tested $(n,k,m)$ configurations (Figure~\ref{fig:q-vs-m-grid}).
+Both stay well within $B(n,k,m)$ itself, far from the $1.25$ envelope.
+This suggests that random permutations, which maximally mix rank positions, are harder for the algorithm than structured orderings. \end{enumerate}

+Table~\ref{tab:adversarial-counts} summarizes full-sort query counts ($m{=}n$) at $k{=}10$.
+The gap between structured and random permutations widens as $n$ increases: at $n{=}800$, identity and reverse require 221--222 queries while random requires 470--480 -- all well within the $1.25 \cdot B(n,k,n)$ envelope.
+Notably, identity and reverse permutations yield nearly identical query counts despite representing opposite extremes of the initial ordering, suggesting the algorithm's efficiency depends on the inherent structure of the permutation rather than its alignment with the target ranking.

 \paragraph{Limitations.} These experiments provide evidence for, but do not prove, Conjecture~\ref{conj:query-complexity}.
-Key caveats: \begin{itemize}[nosep] \item We test only random transitive instances; adversarially constructed permutations could yield higher query counts.
+Key caveats: \begin{itemize}[nosep] \item We test identity, reverse, and random permutations; a worst-case permutation engineered with knowledge of the algorithm's internal scheduling could conceivably yield higher query counts.
 Transitive tournaments are the conjectured worst case (Remark~\ref{rem:why-cycles-help}), but this reduction itself remains unproved. \item The parameter range is bounded ($n\leq 800$, $k\leq 50$); extrapolation to larger scales is uncertain. \item The $1.25$ multiplicative gap may reflect lower-order terms not captured by the asymptotic form, or slack in our analysis. \end{itemize} See Remark~\ref{rem:conjecture-difficulty} for a discussion of the obstacles to a formal proof.